 In 2021, Texas installed 7,352 megawatts of solar, wind, and battery storage, almost three times more than California’s 2,697 megawatts.
 This shift didn’t happen because Texans care far more about emissions than Californians.
 It happened because of Texas’ regulatory environment, coupled with the greater availability of affordable land.

-Part of the reason that so many projects were specifically built in 2021 was the December 31st, 2021 deadline to receive access to federal production tax credits.
-Qualifying wind and solar projects built before this date will receive between 1.5 and 2.5 cents per kilowatt-hour for the next 10 years.
-These production tax credit subsidies have increased demand for these technologies and fueled competition between producers.
+Part of the reason that so many projects were specifically built in 2021 was the December 31st, 2021 deadline to receive access to federal tax credits.
+Qualifying wind projects built before this date will receive between 1.5 and 2.5 cents per kilowatt-hour for the next 10 years.
+Similarly, qualified solar projects were eligible to receive investment tax credits.
+Projects installed in 2020-2022 were eligible for a 26 percent tax rebate on their investment, while projects installed in 2023 will receive a 22 percent investment tax credit.
+These subsidies have increased demand for these technologies and fueled competition between producers.
 At the same time, the costs of buying and installing wind or solar systems have plummeted over the last 12 years.